LMI Explained: What It Is and How to Avoid It

 2. First Home Loan Deposit Scheme (FHLDS)

-If you're a first home buyer, you can buy with a 5% deposit and no LMI.
+If you're a first home buyer, you buy with a 5% deposit and no LMI.
 The government guarantees part of your loan.

 Eligibility: